 Whether you are sending them on a plane or dropping them off at camp, please refrain from bawling until they can longer see you.
 If you are driving into camp, you are welcome to poke around, meet and chat with the staff and minimally help them get settled.
 If you are helping to organize their socks, keep in mind that you want them to know, that you know, they can soar without you.
 Take a deep breath, trust and remind yourself that you are giving an awesome gift to your child.

 You rock and let me repeat that you are giving an incredible gift to your child by letting go.
 There are a lot of parents out there that cannot let their children go away to camp.
 You are preparing them for college and beyond; you are giving them the freedom to gain confidence, independence and leadership skills; and you are instilling in them that they can overcome challenges.
-I cannot promise you that they won’t lose their socks or water bottle, that their hair or nails will be perfectly well-kept, that they will love every meal and adore every counselor, or that they will spend their time at camp free from disappointment or rainy days.
+I cannot promise you that they won’t lose their socks or water bottle, that their hair or nails will be perfectly well-kept since with the right accessories you can maintain your hair perfect and you can pretty much consider this true, that they will love every meal and adore every counselor, or that they will spend their time at camp free from disappointment or rainy days.
 You might get a homesick letter with circled tear drops on it.
 Don’t panic: trust them, trust us and know that is often a wonderful part (and sometimes difficult part) of the process.
 If you are worried, please know that we are more than happy to check on your camper.

 The Support Team: (How will the staff nurture my child if he/she is homesick?)